GLOBAL MARKETS-World shares hit new peak on stimulus hopes, oil gains

 The three companies, along with Apple Inc AAPL.O, Microsoft Corp MSFT.O and Facebook Inc FB.O, are the top six components of MSCI's all-country world index.

-In Europe, stocks were little changed at the end of an upbeat week, whose sentiment cooled on the disappointing U.S. jobs data and declining German industrial orders.
+In Europe, stocks closed little changed at the end of an upbeat week, whose sentiment cooled on the disappointing U.S. jobs data and declining German industrial orders.
+Germany's export-oriented DAX index .GDAXI slipped 0.03%, but France's CAC 40 .FCHI rose 0.9% to close at a two-week high.

-The broad STOXX 600 .STOXX posted its best weekly performance since November, rising 3.5%, despite a lackluster session on Friday.

 German Economy Ministry data showed domestic orders fell by 0.9% in December, while orders from abroad decreased by 2.6%.
 Contracts from the euro zone tumbled by 7.5%.

+Europe's broad STOXX 600 .STOXX posted its best weekly performance since November, rising 3.5%, despite a lackluster session on Friday.

 Despite trending lower against the euro and Japanese yen, the dollar headed for its best weekly gain in three months.
-The U.S. dollar index =USD stood near a two-month high, up 1.1% so far this week.
+The U.S. dollar index =USD traded near a two-month high, up 0.57% for the week, but down nearly as much on the day.

 Oil hit its highest level in a year, above $59 a barrel, supported by hopes of a quicker economic revival and supply curbs by the Organization of the Petroleum Exporting Countries and its producer allies.

-Government bond investors expect an uptick in inflation after the unemployment report.
-Breakeven rates on 10-year Treasury Inflation-Protected Securities (TIPS) US10YTIP=RR, which measure average annual inflation expectations for the coming decade, have jumped to 2.19%, the highest level since mid-2018.
+Government bond investors see an uptick in inflation after the unemployment report.
+Breakeven rates on 10-year Treasury Inflation-Protected Securities (TIPS) US10YTIP=RR, which measure average annual inflation expectations for the coming decade, jumped to 2.197%, the highest level since May 2018.

 The net read from the unemployment report is that it supports a steeper yield curve, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC in New York.